 were likely inspired by the wisdom contained within the breath of the Hermetic

 texts.
-In the creation of the "Holy Scriptures," the plagiarism of
+In the creation of the “Holy Scriptures,” the plagiarism of earlier

-assemblage of a series of sacred texts, such as the Book of Enoch or the Book
+sacred texts, such as the Book of Enoch or the Book of Ezekiel.

 In a sense, the desire to incorporate